25 Best Things to Do in Milan (2025) – Must-See Highlights + Map

 Admission and opening hours of Castello Sforzesco

-Admission: The castle grounds are free to explore, but you must purchase a €5 ticket for the museums (reduced rate of €3 for youth 18-25 and over 65).
-Free admission is the first Sunday of every month and every first and third Tuesday of every month after 2pm. an hour.
-Tickets can be bought on the spot, there are no long queues.
+• Admission: The castle courtyard and grounds are free.
+Entry to the museums costs €5 (reduced €3 for youth 18–25 and seniors 65+).
+Free entry is offered every first Sunday of the month and on the first and third Tuesday of every month after 2 pm.
+Tickets can be bought on-site, and lines are usually short.

-Opening hours: The resort is open daily from 7:00-19:30.
-The museums are open from Tuesday to Sunday from 10:00-17:30 (ticket office closes at 16:30).
+• Opening hours: The castle grounds are open daily 7:00–19:30.
+The museums are open Tuesday to Sunday 10:00–17:30 (last ticket sale at 16:30).

 8. Park Sempione and Arco della Pace